 TSM Is Great For New Drivers And Experienced Drivers

-The Traxxas TSM will make it easier for new RC car drivers to learn to drive their RC cars and reduce their time to master driving in slippery conditions.
+The Traxxas TSM will make it easier for new RC car drivers to learn to drive their Traxxas vehicles, reducing their time to master driving in slippery conditions.

 TSM lowers the frustration level for new RC car drivers and increases the fun level for experienced drivers.
 This makes Traxxas TSM an advantage for RC drivers at all levels.

-Many stability management systems interfere with the power being supplied to the drive wheels from the engine and consequently reduce the speed and power of the car.
+Many stability management systems interfere with the power being supplied to the drive wheels from the engine and consequently reduce your RC car’s speed and power.

 Can You Switch TSM Off?

-The RC controller for cars fitted with TSM has a dial that enables the RC car driver to select how much assistance the system offers and switch the system off entirely.
+Certain Traxxas TQi controllers have a multi-function knob.
+This enables the driver to select how much assistance the Traxxas stability management system offers or to switch the system off entirely.

 You may need less driving assistance from the system in some terrain types.
-The dial on the controller allows you to finetune the amount of assistance that the system will offer while you are driving.
+The dial on the controller allows you to finetune the amount of aid the system will offer while driving.

-Some drivers choose to lower the assistance level to improve their own skill at controlling the car under challenging circumstances.
+Some drivers choose to lower the assistance level to improve their driving skills under challenging circumstances.

 The Traxxas TSM system is intended to increase the driveability of RC cars in low-traction conditions.
 The technology allows you to keep driving and having fun without the frustration of continual loss of control over the vehicle in difficult situations.

-The level of assistance the TMS system provides can be controlled by a dial on the controller, giving the operator the ability to adjust the driver aid to varying levels throughout the run.
-The TMS can be switched off entirely if desired.
+The level of TSM assistance is controlled by a multi-function knob on the TQi transmitter.
+This lets the driver adjust the driver aid to varying levels throughout the run.
+Traxxas Stability Management can be switched off entirely if desired.